blob421/GPUB/docs/getting_started.rst

 Starting GPUB
 ---------------
-- 1. Launch run.bat or buyer.py .
-The program will ask for the number of pages to scan, I recommend 3-4 .
-The lower the faster .
+- 1. Launch run.bat or buyer.py.

+- 2. The program will ask for the number of pages to scan, 3-4 is recommended.
+Input a number and press enter.

-- 2. The program will asks for a GPU model, the spacing is important.
+- 3. The program will asks for a GPU model, the spacing is important.
 E.g.:
     - tuf 5070 ti
     - 5070 ti super
     - xfx 6700 xt
     - TUF 5080 ,
     - 6800

-- 3. When the bot finds an in-stock GPU, it will display its price and attempt to purchase the first one available.
+- 4. When the bot finds an in-stock GPU, it will display its price and attempt to purchase the first one available.
 If someone was quicker , it'll try the other ones.